Welcome

 Germany and South Africa: Bilateral relations

-Germany is South Africa’s second largest bilateral trading partner; meanwhile, with trade worth more than 20 billion euro, South Africa is Germany’s most important trading partner in Africa.
-South Africa is the only African member of the G20 and is to assume the chair in 2025.
-One significant shared initiative is the Compact with Africa (CwA).
-Its aim is to improve business conditions in participating countries and contribute to greater private investment.
+Germany is South Africa’s second largest bilateral trading partner; meanwhile, with trade worth more than 20 billion euro, South Africa is among Germany’s important trading partners in Africa.
+South Africa is the only African member of the G20 (alongside the African Union) and served as chair in 2025.
+One significant shared initiative is the G20 Compact with Africa.
+It aims to improve economic conditions in participating countries and contribute to greater private investment.

-Development cooperation covers the fields of energy and climate, vocational education and training, governance, preventing violence, as well as health.
-South Africa has received funding of approximately 2.75 billion euro since 1994.
-A total of 355 million euro was pledged in October 2022 during the intergovernmental negotiations.
+Development cooperation covers the fields of energy and climate, vocational training, governance, preventing violence, as well as health.
+South Africa has received funding of approximately 2.9 billion euro in the form of grants and low-interest loans since 1994.
+A total of 276.5 million euro was pledged in November 2024 during the intergovernmental negotiations.

-There has been a German-South African energy partnership since 2013 coordinating a wide range of bilateral cooperation in this field.
-On the margins of the 2021 climate summit in Glasgow, the political statement on a Just Energy Transition (JET) launched the Just Energy Transition Partnership (JET‑P), a long‑term partnership between Germany, the EU and other partners with South Africa as a pilot partner, to support this transition.
+The German-South African energy partnership has been coordinating a wide range of bilateral cooperation projects in the energy sector since 2013.
+On the margins of the 2021 climate summit in Glasgow, the Just Energy Transition Partnership (JET‑P) was launched, a long‑term partnership between Germany, the EU and other partners with South Africa as a pilot partner to further a socially just energy transition.

 Ties in the fields of culture, academia and education are very broad and intensive.
 For example, Germany supports and assists South Africa with the ongoing transformation process in basic, vocational and higher education.
 The German Academic Exchange Service (DAAD) is represented at six universities in South Africa.
 The Goethe-Institut runs the regional institute for sub-Saharan Africa in Johannesburg and supports a Goethe-Zentrum in Cape Town.